- Tridge Location: 100 Wyman St., Midland MI 48640

-Three recently completed kayak / canoe launches, located at the Tridge in downtown Midland, Chippewa Nature Center and Sanford Lake Park, will allow universal access to our local waterways.
-What does the launch look like?
-The images above are of an individual entering the sleeve that enables the user to access the dock and transfer to a wheelchair, walker or other devices if needed.
+Three recently completed kayak / canoe launches, located at the Tridge in downtown Midland, Chippewa Nature Center and Stratford Woods Park (installed August 2023) allow universal access to our local waterways.
 All three launches will be open annually from May 1 through October 15 (weather permitting), with the hours of operation unique to each site.

 Located off Currie Parkway at 502 Golfside between the Tittabawassee River and Currie Golf Course.
 Riverside Park features a boat launch for fishermen to access the Tittabawassee and Chippewa Rivers.
 You can also launch your canoe and enjoy a relaxing scenic view of nature.